Validity, consonant plausibility measures, and conformal prediction: Prediction validity

 For a given assertion $A$ about $Y_{n+1}$, the events,

 correspond to potentially erroneous predictions and, therefore, are undesirable.
-We focus on small and large (upper and lower) probabilities only because of what Shafer calls {\em Cournot's principle} \citep{cournot1843}, which states that probability theory is relevant to the real-world only through the assertions it assigns small or large probability to; see \citet{shafer2007} and \citet[][Ch.~10.2]{shafer.vovk.book.2019}.
-From this perspective, if a user adopts $(\lPi_{Y^n},\uPi_{Y^n})$ as his predictive distribution, then he has no choice but to reject those assertions $A$ with sufficiently small $\uPi_{Y^n}(A)$ and accept those with sufficiently large $\lPi_{Y^n}(A)$.
-And for those two cases, respectively, if $Y_{n+1}$ happens to be in or out of $A$, then his prediction would be wrong.
-Therefore, the goal of this stronger validity property is to ensure that these undesirable events are controllably rare.
+We focus on small and large (upper and lower) probabilities because of what Shafer calls {\em Cournot's principle} \citep{cournot1843}, which states that probability theory is relevant to the real-world only through the assertions it assigns small or large probability to; see \citet{shafer2007} and \citet[][Ch.~10.2]{shafer.vovk.book.2019}.
+From this perspective, if a user adopts $(\lPi_{Y^n},\uPi_{Y^n})$ as his predictive distribution, then he is inclined to reject (sell gambles on) those assertions $A$ with sufficiently small $\uPi_{Y^n}(A)$ and accept (buy gambles on) those with sufficiently large $\lPi_{Y^n}(A)$.
+And for those two cases, respectively, if $Y_{n+1}$ happens to be in or out of $A$, then his prediction would be wrong (and he loses money).
+Therefore, the goal of this new validity property is to ensure that these undesirable events are controllably rare.